-Tuesday 10.09.13, late evening, winds of change howled across Christchurch.
-After my belated birthday dinner, while driving Luke & his girlfriend to his Ashgrove Tce flat, our journey across town was interrupted by a fallen oak across Guildford St. Fallen power lines swung wildly above my car while I reversed away.
+Tuesday 10.09.13, late evening, winds of change blew across Christchurch.
+After my belated birthday dinner, while driving Luke & his girlfriend to his Ashgrove Tce flat, our journey across town was interrupted by a fallen oak across Guildford St. Fallen power lines swung above my car while I reversed away.

 I flicked my headlights warning 2 cars, entering Guildford St from Grahams Rd, about the fallen oak.
 It was NW gale damage.
 While I drove across town, we saw many fallen branches on roadsides & on roads.
 Rubbish bins & roads cones were scattered.
 Gale whipped dust caused murky vision.
 The dry, NW gale caused so much static over Canterbury Plains, I saw yellow sheet-lightning strikes in the sky.
 Rare for Canterbury.